kluctl/kluctl/docs/kluctl/deployments/annotations/hooks.md

 Defines when to delete the hook resource.

 ### kluctl.io/hook-wait
 Defines whether kluctl should wait for hook-completion.
+It defaults to `true` and can be manually set to `false`.